MichelML/jlog/README.md

 jlog 1d30m TEST-12 "write your comment message here"
 ```

-Log for a specific Jira issue retrieved from a repository branch's name
+Log for a specific Jira issue retrieved from a repository branch's name.
+Currently works for Mercurial (hg) repositories only.
 ```bash
 # while in your repository, on a branch having a name containing a Jira issue key (ex: fix-TEST-123-specifics)
 jlog -b 1h45m "write your comment message here"